Skip to content

 The Bottom Line on Work from Home Productivity

 The bottom line is whether you’re the boss or part of a team, you CAN be productive working from home.
 In fact, you can actually be more productive at home than you are at the office.
-This is especially true if you find a way to minimize distractions in your work environment.
+This is especially true if you find a way to minimize distractions in your workspace.

 … 13 percent improvement in performance from people working from home.” — Nicholas Bloom, Stanford Professor